Is MAC Cruelty-Free?

 Is MAC vegan?

-MAC might offer some vegan products, however because this company is not cruelty-free, we recommend avoiding any products they offer even if they are vegan.
+No, MAC is not vegan.
+This means that some of their products may contain animal-derived ingredients.
+MAC might offer some vegan products, however because this company is not cruelty-free, it's recommended to avoid any products they offer even if they are vegan.

 How do you determine that brands like MAC are not cruelty-free?